jundalisay/spblist/content/en/research/poincare/science/chapter-06c.md

 Everything which does not teach us how to measure it is as useless to the mechanician as, for instance, the subjective idea of heat and cold to the student of heat.

-This subjective idea cannot be translated into numbers,science and hypothesis and is therefore useless; a scientist whose skin is an absolutely bad conductor of heat, and who, therefore, has never felt the sensation of heat or cold, would read a thermometer in just the same way as any one else, and would have enough material to construct the whole of the theory of heat.
+This subjective idea cannot be translated into numbers,  and is therefore useless; a scientist whose skin is an absolutely bad conductor of heat, and who, therefore, has never felt the sensation of heat or cold, would read a thermometer in just the same way as any one else, and would have enough material to construct the whole of the theory of heat.

 Now this immediate notion of effort is of no use to us in the measurement of force.
 It is clear, for example, that I shall experience more fatigue in lifting a weight of
 100 lb. than a man who is accustomed to lifting heavy burdens.